LafeLabs/quantumart/quantum_art_paper/README.md

 [parallelism, how many people can contribute to error correction and algorithm finding, searching for algorithms that work with exotic systems like adiabatic QC]

-[call to action!!  quantum computer companies, artists, web developers, funding agencies, theorists]
+[call to action!!  quantum computer companies, artists, web developers, funding agencies, theorists]  Note that the product of this work is not the work itself, that is not the goal.
+The goal product is the *people* who use this, who build on it, probably completely rewriting everything.
+Our goal is replication and evolution, not construction of technology directly.

 The outline of this paper is